 Parrots do more than mimic speech – they have a language and a world all their own.
 Their lives are full like humans, with the parrot version of children, extended family, complex relationships, play, fear, anger, love, and death.
-If we can enter into the experience of a parrot, we might not only be able to have our lives blessed with the beauty and uniqueness of these animals who evolved to fly free in so many wondrous places on this earth, but we might understand them enough to come to love them on their terms, and hence care for them with more knowledge and compassion.
+If we can enter into the experience of a parrot, we might not only be able to have our lives blessed with the beauty and uniqueness of these animals who evolved to fly free in so many wondrous places on this earth.
+We might also understand them enough to come to love them on their terms, and hence care for them with more knowledge and compassion.

 I hope you will try this meditation so that you can be nurtured by a parrot connection, and in turn, can nurture macaws and other beings on earth.